 Automate uses cooperative multitasking, so it doesn’t use a thread for each fiber.
 It may do so for blocking operations such as reading from disk or network.

-Fibers are saved to the internal storage, so if the device shutdown they’ll continue to run from the last block when the device has restarted, see the Run on system startup option in settings.
+Fibers are saved to the internal storage, so if the device shutdown they’ll resume to run from the last block after the device has restarted, see the Run on system startup option in settings.